pentandra/proposals/F17/a-systems-perspective/3/index.md

 A [30--45]{.oldstyle} minute workshop session.

 This is part three of three workshop sessions.
-The first is <cite>[The Scholarly Commons: a systems perspective][1]</cite>, and the second is
-<cite>[The Scholarly Commons: systemic visions of the future][2]</cite>.
-They
-could be done individually and stand-alone if needed, but would be best held sequentially.
+The first is <cite>[The Scholarly Commons: a systems perspective of the past and present][1]</cite>, and the second is <cite>[The Scholarly Commons: systemic visions of the future][2]</cite>.
+They could be done individually and stand-alone if needed, but would be best held sequentially.

 Discussion-style.